vasileiosvyzas/pyspark-machine-learning/README.md

 # Machine Learning with PySpark

-Collection of notes and code on how to do machine learning using Pyspark
+Collection of notes and code on how to do machine learning with Pyspark through an example.

 # Install libraries